-The common annual anthropogenic emissions CAMS-REG are implemented as explained in Section 3.2.
-Temporal disaggregation is based on the GENEMIS tables (Ebel et al., 1997).
-Chemical disaggregation for PM species follows the tables that come with CAMS-REG while VOC emissions are speciated for each source-sector based on a lumped-species approach as described in Simpson et al. (2012).
+The common annual anthropogenic emissions CAMS-REG v6.1 ry (recent year) REF2 for 2022 are used.
+The temporal disaggregation is based on CAMS-REG-TEMPO v4.1.
+Chemical disaggregation for PM species follows the tables that come with CAMS-REG while VOC emissions are speciated for each source-sector based on a lumped-species approach as described in (Simpson et al., 2012; Bergström et al., 2022).